Can you eat healthy during Thanksgiving? Yes, you can — here’s how - NewsBreak

 ( WHNT ) – It’s a dilemma every Thanksgiving: stuff your face or wishfully eye that Thanksgiving bird.

-How about a third option – enjoy the Thanksgiving turkey and all the trimmings, and do it in a healthy manner.WATCH: How to make Thanksgiving dinner quick and easy
+How about a third option – enjoy the Thanksgiving turkey and all the trimmings, and do it in a healthy manner.Wash turkey with soap?
+USDA expert gives Thanksgiving food safety tips

 Registered Dietitian Lauren Dauro said it all comes down to a few simple steps.